graz-sh/graz/README.md

 ### `useDisconnect`

-hook for disconnecting to an account
+hook for disconnecting an account

 #### Usage